omer-faruq/instapaper.koplugin/README.md

 - **Title injection** — missing article titles are added as a heading in the downloaded HTML
 - **Reading progress** display (percentage read)
 - **Configurable article list limit** — fetch up to 10, 25, 50, 100, 200, or 500 articles at once
+- **Send to Instapaper** — Add web links to Instapaper directly from document link popups
+- **Offline queue** — Links are queued when offline and automatically sent when network becomes available
+- **Auto WiFi connect for links** — Configurable automatic network connection when adding links
 - **Open downloads folder** shortcut in the menu
 - **Clear downloads cache** — delete all downloaded files and folders with a single tap
 - **Persistent credentials** — stay logged in across sessions